Public Vs Private Colleges: How Are They Different?

 The ratio ranged from 10:1 at private nonprofit four-year universities to 22:1 at private for-profit institutions (NCES, 2020).
 The student-to-teacher ratio at public two-year universities is 18:1, whereas it is 14:1 at public four-year institutions (NCES, 2020).

-Fewer students per teacher mean more concentrated, personalized instruction, which is perfect for mastery learning.
+Fewer students per teacher means more concentrated, personalized instruction, which is perfect for mastery learning.
 Instructors can afford to spend more time meeting with kids one-on-one.

 Due to their lower overall student enrollment, private universities sometimes offer students smaller class sizes.
 They also typically offer fewer courses and degree programs than public universities, which is a drawback.